shxdow/shxdow.github.io/_posts/2019-04-20-appreciating-fiction.md

 ---
 layout: post
 mathjax: true
-title: Appreciating Fiction
+title: On Appreciating Fiction
 date: 2019-04-20
 permalink: /:title/
-description: "Adventures in..."
+description: "Some thoughts on taste when it comes to books"
 tags: [misc]
 share: true
 ---